michael123412/fullstack_sample/README.md

 # fullstack_sample
-Sample using Angular 8 and Asp.net Core 3.0
+Sample using Angular 9 and Asp.net Core 3.0

+Used Technologies:
+ngrx
+angular-material
+Nrwl Monorepos